Revealing one of the city’s finest mosaics

 As for its subject matter, it has been suggested that the central figure might represent a damnatio ad bestias scene, depicting a condemned captive facing execution by being thrown to the wild beasts in the amphitheatre.
 Indeed, it would be particularly apt if the handle does represent some form of (albeit grisly) public entertainment, given that the townhouse in which it was found once stood just 50m from what may have been a Roman theatre.

-This is an extract from a feature published in CA 332.
+This is a feature published in CA 332.
 Read on in the magazine.
 Click here to subscribe.